plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ## Features

 - PVC Provisioner
-  - Dynamically create PVC for Pods or Jobs requesting it via the annotations.
+  - Dynamically create PVC for Pods requesting it via the annotations.
   - Pod is automatically set as `ownerReferences` to the PVC - guaranteeing its deletions upon Pod deletion.
 - PV Releaser
   - Automatically associates Releaser with PVs claimed by PVCs that were created by Provisioner with the same `--controller-id`.